 Bhutan is also not the cheapest destination to visit due to the daily minimum tariff.

-If you mean flying into Bhutan and then exploring it on your own a la backpacker style, no. It’s required by law to engage a guide and driver for your trip from a government-approved tour operator, and also to pay the minimum daily tariff.
+If you mean flying into Bhutan and then exploring it on your own a la backpacker style, no. It’s required by law to engage a tour guide and driver for your trip from a government-approved tour operator, and also to pay the minimum daily tariff, all into a trip package.

 For citizens from India, Bangladesh, and Maldives, there are exceptions, which you can read about here.